basti41a/OCR-for-BioFlo-CelliGen-115-Fermentation-Control-unit/README.md

 In order to constantly monitor the process parameters (such as temperature, pH, oxygen saturation and stirrer speed) during a fermentation with the Bioflo®/ Celligen® 115 Bioreactor, expensive software is normally required.
 Since this was not available to us, I built an automatic optical character recognition (OCR) software using a raspberryPi camera, which can automatically read and save exactly these values.

 ## Setup
 The camera takes a picture of the touchscreen roughly every minute and automatically reads out the values, stores them and displays them as an image on an external monitor.
-For this purpose, a 3D printer was used to build a holder with which the Picam can focus on the screen.
+For this purpose, a 3D printer was used to build a holder with which the Picam can focus on the screen (https://www.thingiverse.com/thing:2842300).
 With the library 'pytesseract' the values could be read out automatically.

-Since the screen saver of the device started after about 10 minutes, a small servo motor had to be mounted onto the controlling unit, which touched the screen before each recording, to avoid a black screen during the screensaver.
+Since the screen saver of the device started after about 10 minutes, a small servo motor had to be mounted onto the controlling unit with a 3D printed encasing (https://www.thingiverse.com/thing:3121101), which touched the screen before each recording, to avoid a black screen during the screensaver.

 |Setup|
 |--|